DDM-Lab/pyibl/doc/index.rst

 the first appearance of *i*, and :math:`n_i`, a count of the number of times *i* has appeared.

   .. math:: B_{i} = \ln(\frac{n_i}{1 - d}) - d \ln(L_i)

+The ``optimized_learning`` parameter may also be set to a positive integer.
+This specifies a number of most recent reinforcements of a chunk to be used to compute the base-level activation in the normal way, with the contributions of any older than those approximated using a formula similar to the preceding.

+Note that setting the ``decay`` parameter to ``None`` disables the computation of base-level activation.
+That is, the base-level component of the total activation is zero in this case.

 Activation noise
 ~~~~~~~~~~~~~~~~